 Marilyn Gentry, President, World Cancer Research Fund network

-Dr Kate Allen, Executive Director, Science & Public Affairs
+Dr Kate Allen, Executive Director, Science and Public Affairs

 Kate is responsible for the science and policy programmes at World Cancer Research Fund International.
-She was part of the executive team overseeing the development of the WCRF/AICR second expert report, Food, Nutrition, Physical Activity and the Prevention of Cancer: a Global Perspective and the companion policy report, Policy and Action for Cancer Prevention.
+She was part of the executive team overseeing the publication of the WCRF/AICR Third Expert Report, Diet, nutrition physical activity and cancer: a global perspective.

 Previously Kate worked at The Institute of Cancer Research in London and Sutton (England), where she set up an Interactive Education Unit.
 Prior to that she worked at Medi Cine International, a medical education agency.
 Kate has a PhD in neuroscience, which she carried out at the Institute of Neurology (London) and the Royal College of Surgeons of England.

-Dr Panagiota Mitrou, Director of Research Funding & Science External Relations
+Dr Panagiota Mitrou, Director of Research Funding and Science External Relations